carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 ### Implement test automation

 Again repetitive tasks should be done by computers.
-A _reliable_ testsuite gives teams confidence that their software is releasable.It's worth investing ongoing effort in a reliable test suite (see also [Eradicating Non-Determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html).
+A _reliable_ test suite gives teams confidence that their software is releasable.
+It's worth investing ongoing effort in a reliable test suite (see also [Eradicating Non-Determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html).
 Another important note here is that acceptance tests should primarily be created and maintained by developers.
 Tests created by QA or an outsourced party is not correlated with IT performance.
 Testers are still essential though by performing exploratory, usability and acceptance testing and helping developers evolve the test suites.
 Once automated tests should regularly be run to give developers feedback.